 There are three different aspects to eliminating palmetto bugs from the home.
 The first step is to do a deep clean.
 Next, you’ll want to create traps that can both draw them out and kill them.
 Finally, do a follow-up cleaning.

 How Should I Deep Clean?

 Again, we’re not aiming for the white glove test here.
-Instead, the goal is to remove potential hiding places as well as removing any palmetto bug droppings so we can later see if any bugs are still hanging out.
+Instead, the goal is to remove potential hiding places as well as removing droppings so we can later see if any bugs are still hanging out.
 To clean, focus on:

 - Fixing any leaky or sweaty pipes

 - Running a dehumidifier in the attic or basement if the levels are high